vuxcode/pr1-project-crowcoders/time-report.md

 - (45min?
 Programming).
 Trying to untangle my code and creating the groundwork for expanding on the changing of CSS, but I've somehow forgotten why am I'm using things (such as input).
 Confused about numbers in the console, I thought they made sense but now they don't?
 When tiles are randomized, they don't correlate to either the tileID or the array index(?).
 - (5 min.
 Webdev).
 Fixed the directory issue witht the pages.
 The directory issue was using /pages when it wasn't needed as the about/contact page are in the same diretory.

 Attended workshop in school.
 Did some mock-code on my own, trying to break down the process into steps.
 Got help testing the array I made, and it's working as inteded (using .length & .indexof).
-Created a var that holds the user-clicked tile so it can be acess and confirmed in the console (clickedTile).
+Created a var that holds the user-clicked tile so it can be acessed and confirmed in the console (clickedTile).
 Next step is to create a var (input) that holds the clicked tile and *vague hand gestures* loop through the array.

 **Friday, 2025-05-08**
 - (1,5 hrs.
 Programming).
 Tried various combinations of array/for-loops, did not really succeed, but at least I tried.